emmakat/ripper/README.md

 ./ripper.sh
   ```
   ## to use with multiple drives
-  run another docker container and append the name of it and the --device path i.e,
+  run another docker container but use a different name, for example ripper_sr1 and change the --device=/dev/sr1:/dev/sr1 \ line

   ```
 docker run -d \
   --name="Ripper_sr1" \